MoniMurray/MoniMurray/README.md

 </a>

 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I love the sea!
-Swimming in it, walking by it, listening to it...
+- ⚡ Fun fact: I love the sea.
+Swimming in it, walking by it, listening to it - unfortunately I live in the midlands!